Updated April 18, 2023

-The galleries are arranged in a way to add clear position and avoid confusion.
-However, there are few tools like Artboard tool that are added recently in Illustrator is not placed with its set of tools.
-Though Adobe distinguishes Artboard as a selection tool – it is misplaced near moving and zooming tool.
+The arrangement of the galleries provides clarity and avoids confusion.
+However, a few tools, like the Artboard tool, have been added recently in Illustrator that is not placed with its set of tools.
+Although Adobe considers Artboard a selection tool, it is located in a confusing position near the moving and zooming tools.
 Nobody knows what is in Adobe’s mind.

-In this post Adobe Illustrator for beginners, we will look into the selection tool gallery and few of the painting tools that can come to use to finish the final “A Dog out of A Dog” project.
+In this beginner’s guide to Adobe Illustrator, we will explore the selection tool gallery and several painting tools to complete the “A Dog out of A Dog” project.

 When it comes to the tools, the name says it all.
-It is easy to identify the purpose of the tools by its name.
-The selection tools are meant to select the objects to move, resize, edit or delete.
+It is easy to identify the purpose of the tools by their name.
+The selection tools are meant to select the objects to move, resize, edit, or delete.

-There are six types of selection tools, and their hotkeys are mentioned besides the name of the tools
+There are six types of selection tools, and their hotkeys are mentioned beside the name of the tools.

 - Selection tool (V)

 It is the primary tool in Illustrator that selects anything on your workspace, including artwork and images.
 To select, press the shortcut “V” or click the button.

 After selecting a vector object in the workspace, the anchor points and the path are distinctly visible.
 The tool only allows the selection of paths and shapes but does not have the ability to edit or select anchor points.